-The Dr Liam Fox was first elected in April 1992 and was returned in the 2015 election with a resounding 23,000 majority.
-In 2016 he joined the cabinet as Secretary of State for International Trade.
+The Dr Liam Fox was first elected in April 1992 and was returned in the 2019 election with a resounding 17,500 majority.

 He was born in East Kilbride in 1961, grandson of a miner, educated at the local St Bride's High School, went to Glasgow University and qualified as a doctor.
 He is a member of the Royal College of General Practitioners and has previously worked as a Civilian Army Medical Officer, as a divisional surgeon for St Johns Ambulance, and later as a GP in Buckinghamshire and Somerset.